JARIYA123/Ridge_and_lasso_regression_using_house_price_prediction/README.md

 # Ridge_and_lasso_regression_using_house_price_prediction
 # 📌 Project Overview

-This project builds a Machine Learning model to predict house prices based on multiple features such as area, number of rooms, house age, and location.The objective is to:Apply feature engineering, Prevent overfitting using regularization, Compare Ridge and Lasso regression models, Evaluate model performance using multiple metrics .
+This project builds a Machine Learning model to predict house prices based on multiple features such as area, number of rooms, house age, and location.The objective is to : Apply feature engineering, Prevent overfitting using regularization, Compare Ridge and Lasso regression models, Evaluate model performance using multiple metrics.
 # 🎯 Problem Statement

 Real estate companies need accurate house price predictions to make informed business decisions.This project aims to build a regression model that predicts house prices using structured data.